PRESIDENT

 conjunction with Southdown Corp.,

-to determine the viability of proposed EPA stack testing methodology
+performed a study to determine the viability of proposed EPA stack

 - Performed